AdrienSF/world-keyring/README.md

 of concat("possible master password", "URL"), in which case the master password will be found and all accounts will be compromised.
-There are many possible inputs to sha256 that will output the correct password, but there is likely only one such input of the form "masterpassword" + "URL".
+There are many possible inputs to sha256 that will output the correct password, but there is likely only one such input of the form concat("possible master password", "URL").
 In the future I would like to make an implementation of the world keyring idea that is actually secure.
 To achieve this, I need a system where there are many, many different possible master passwords that map to the same output password.